Expert Tips for Growing a Drought Tolerant Garden

 So instead of examining the roots, take a look at the leaves, which are the main source of water loss.
 Sun and wind, plus the normal process of transpiration through which plants breathe, cause water to evaporate.
 Roots are constantly working to pull moisture from the soil to replenish that supply.

 Drought-tolerant plants have all sorts of defenses to prevent water from being lost through their leaves.
 That’s why leaves are the No. 1 clue to how well plants will survive a scarcity of water.

 Big green leaves, lush foliage?
 Times will probably be tough when drought sets in.
 Small leaves and fewer of them?
 There’s much less water needed overall.
 What about leaves with a coating of fuzz or a waxy layer?
 These are great adaptations to prevent water loss.

-How to Find Drought-Resistant Plants
+How to Find Drought Tolerant Garden Plants

-Both the garden center and a local native-plants group are good places to find drought-resistant flowers and plants for your area.
+Both the garden center and a local native plants group are good places to find drought-resistant flowers and plants for your area.
 Psst—drought tolerant penstemon are a hummingbird favorite.

 It can take time to switch your plants over to drought-resilient varieties, but it’s a good thing to keep in mind when adding new perennials to your garden.
 And it’s a good goal to have in general.
 After all, if you get the right plants in place now, your garden will look glorious no matter how stingy nature is with water.

 Next, check out 5 attractive drought tolerant shrubs for your garden.